Is Munich safe to visit? A comprehensive safety guide

 Munich is an international city and is known as one of the safest cities in Europe, with a ranking of 85/100 from Travel Safe Abroad.
 However, people, especially first-time visitors, should take the usual precautions as they would in any other major city.

-One can feel generally safe walking around main tourist attractions, the city center and busy events.
-However, these places are also playgrounds for pickpockets and scammers, which is why you should practice common sense and remain watchful at all times.
+One can feel safe walking around main tourist attractions, the city center and busy events.
+Just keep in mind these places are the most common for pickpockets and scammers, which is why you should practice common sense and remain watchful at all times.

 This guide should prepare you for potential risks to your safety and health that you may experience in Munich but remember that your safety is your own responsibility, so you should do thorough research on the city you're visiting.
 And whether you're an experienced traveler or not, check your government's official travel guidelines before your trip to Munich.